vanilla/vanilla/plugins/HtmLawed/htmLawed/htmLawed_README.txt

 -- 2.7  Tolerance for ill-written HTML -----------------------------o

   htmLawed can work with ill-written HTML code in the input.
-However, HTML that is too ill-written may not be `read` as HTML, and be considered mere plain text instead.
+However, HTML that is too ill-written may not be `read` as HTML, and may therefore get identified as mere plain text.
 Following statements indicate the degree of `looseness` that htmLawed can work with, and can be provided in instructions to writers:

   *  Tags must be flanked by '<' and '>' with no '>' inside -- any needed '>' should be put in as '&gt;'.
 It is possible for tag content (element name and attributes) to be spread over many lines instead of being on one.
 A space may be present between the tag content and '>', like '<div >' and '<img / >', but not after the '<'.